hungluu/smart-vagrant/README.md

 vagrant halt
 ```

-More syntax can be found in their [Vagrant document](https://www.vagrantup.com/docs/).
+More syntax can be found in their [Vagrant document](https://www.vagrantup.com/docs/cli/).

-Available running sites are
+Available running sites with example configuration file are

 - 1.1.0.254 A generic test site, with php info can be found at [http://1.1.0.254/phpinfo.php](http://1.1.0.254/phpinfo.php)
 - 1.1.0.100 Site running with source in `html/test` folder and settings in `config/apache2/sites/test.conf`